jr101dallas/jr101dallas.github.io/_posts/2021-10-21-combat-plan.md

 * innate permanent bonuses

 ## Simmering
 I'll let that list simmer for a bit and see if I think of anything else that I need to plan ahead on.
-In the meantime I probably also need to come up with a list of other things that I need to have in components because it will help me figure out what belonds in which component.
+In the meantime I probably also need to come up with a list of other things that I need to have in components because it will help me figure out what belongs in which component.
 For instance:

 * combat, as above
 * inventory